Explore this reading list of English-language local news sources, magazines, radio, and other media in Luxembourg for new expats looking to integrate.

 I’ve been flipping through my favorite English language local news sources, I thought it might be helpful to those of you who are new to town to take a look at my reading list.
 Then you, too, can stay caught up on all of Luxembourg’s news, from the crazy (e.g., the swan that was shot in Diekirch, or the recent would-be muggers in the Grund escaping to freedom via elevator) to the helpful.

-A monthly publication from the Ville de Luxembourg, City Magazine is published in English and French and is full of information, from city history to upcoming events to profiles on people and neighborhoods.
+A monthly publication from the Ville de Luxembourg, City Magazine is published in English and French.
+It’s full of information, from city history to upcoming events to profiles on people and neighborhoods.
 The best part?
 It’s completely free if you live in Luxembourg.
 To subscribe, call (+352) 47 96 41 14 or send an e-mail to [email protected] that includes your name and address.
 Subscriptions in Europe, outside of Luxembourg are also possible and the price is minimal, just e-mail [email protected] You can also find City Magazine on Facebook and on Twitter.
 It took me eight months after moving here to find City Magazine, and it’s a gem.

 The publication also offers two daily e-newsletters (both are free).
 They typically contain more or less the same information, but in different formats.
 The first is focused more on the print version of 352LuxMag and you can subscribe here.
 The second is the more informative of the two and is more of a daily digest of what’s new on the 352LuxMag.lu web site; to subscribe, follow this link and enter your e-mail address in the box at the top of the page that reads “subscribe to newsletter,” then click “ok”.
-Expect to see content from both e-newsletters in your weekly news magazine, but rest assured, the recycled content only makes up a piece of the publication.
+Expect to see content from both e-newsletters in your weekly news magazine.
+Rest assured, the recycled content only makes up a piece of the publication.

 Ville de Luxembourg on Facebook